epicsuite/workflow/nextflow/README.md

 a) Edit the nextflow.config file to make sure that the conda environment listed is /path/to/environment

 b) Edit the partition information to ensure accurate representation of the host cluster

-# Step 4: Gather URLs for all input files and create 'fastqs' directory to hold pairs
+# Step 4: Prepare input files

-of fastq files (for paired-end data) to be processed
+Gather URLs for all input files and create 'fastqs' directory to hold pairs of fastq files (for paired-end data) to be processed

 # Step 5: Link or copy fastq files to show up within the fastqs directory

 # Step 6: Build the nextflow run command.

 USE ABSOLUTE PATHS THROUGHOUT.
 Be sure to specify a valid execution profile (defined in nextflow.config)

 example :
 `nextflow epicedge_pipeline.nf --in input.yaml -profile \<your desired nextflow profile\>`